IgniteUI/indigo-design-docfx/en/quick-tips.md

 <div class="divider--half"></div>

 ### Endless theming options and styling
-Use our 4 pre-built themes based on Material, Fluent, Bootstrap plus our own custom in-house Indigo theme in light or dark mode.
-If those don't match your app or corporate branding, the theming and styling options let you create a custom theme.
+Choose from our 4 pre-built themes — Material, Fluent, Bootstrap, and our custom in-house Indigo theme — available in both light and dark modes.
+If these don’t align with your app or corporate branding, you can fully customize the theme using our theming and styling options.
 [Read more...](./plugins/figma-plugin.md)

 <div class="divider--half"></div>
 <div class="divider--half"></div>